 Sustainable includes our financial wellbeing along with our physical, emotional, and spiritual wellbeing.
 Although we are passionate about natural paints and finishes it would not be sustainable for some people’s budgets or lifestyle to use natural paints as these are more expensive than the low VOC paints.

 Hence we’ve chosen the word sustainable to best describe the choices we’ve made in selecting the range of paints & finishes we carry.

-1.7 Are there low/zero VOC products which can seal off outgassing products, eg formaldehyde from chipboard?
+1.7 Are there low VOC finishes which can seal off outgassing of formaldehyde from chipboard?

 In our research to find a product on the Australian market that states it will seal in formaldehyde, we have been unsuccessful.
 There is American product called Safe Seal, but it is not available in Australia.

 The best recommendation we can offer would be to use a product we sell called Murobond Murothane.
 It is a low VOC floor sealer that is simple, easy and economical to use, It will definitely slow down the formaldehyde emissions but not totally seal them in.